Python-Markdown/markdown/docs/reference.md

     from multiple threads.

 #### `Markdown.convert(source)` {: #convert data-toc-label='Markdown.convert' }

+!!! warning

+    The Python-Markdown library does ***not*** sanitize its HTML output.
+If you are processing Markdown input from an untrusted source, it is your responsibility to ensure that it is properly sanitized.
+See [Markdown and XSS] for an overview of some of the dangers and [Improper markup sanitization in popular software] for notes on best practices to ensure HTML is properly sanitized.

+    The developers of Python-Markdown recommend using [JustHTML] as a sanitizer on the output of `Markdown.convert`.
+JustHTML includes a built-in HTML sanitizer.
+When you pass the HTML output through JustHTML (`JustHTML(md.convert(text), fragment=True).to_html())`), it
+    is sanitized by default according to a strict [allow list policy].
+The policy can be [customized] if necessary.

+    If you cannot use JustHTML for some reason, some alternatives include [`nh3`][nh3] or [`bleach`][bleach][^1].
+However, be aware that those libraries will not be sufficient in themselves and will require customization.
+Some useful lists of allowed tags and attributes can be found in the [`bleach-allowlist`][bleach-allowlist] library, which should work with either sanitizer.

 The `source` text must meet the same requirements as the [`text`](#text) argument of the [`markdown.markdown`](#markdown) function.